 The History of Teatime

 Tea has been around for a very long time.
 Its start was most likely in China during the third millennium B.C. and was made popular in England by King Charles II and his wife, the Portuguese Infanta Catharine de Braganza, in the 1660s.
 But it wouldn't be until 1840 that the practice of afternoon tea became a tradition.
 It is widely accepted that Anna, the Seventh Duchess of Bedford, would become hungry between the traditional late breakfast and dinner.
-It was customary to eat dinner between 8 or 9 pm.
+It was customary to eat dinner between 8 and 9 pm.
 She would often request a tray of tea, bread, butter, and cake to be brought to her.
 Her request became a daily occurrence, and eventually, she began to invite friends to join her.
 From there, it would grow to become a national tradition.
-The more refined teas like Earl Gray, Assam, or Darjeeling were only available to the upper-class, leaving those in lower classes to settle for cheap teas that would be served with milk and sugar to hide the flavor.
+The more refined teas like Earl Gray, Assam, or Darjeeling were only available to the upper class, leaving those in the lower classes to settle for cheap teas that would be served with milk and sugar to hide the flavor.
 Now that tea is much more accessible, the flavors used have expanded from simple black teas to more complex and fruity blends, like our newest Blue Lady Black Tea.
 If you participate in afternoon tea today, it is likely to include various teas, biscuits, or a small cake.

 Why Use Milk?